Biosociality, identity and risky subjectivity (2013-2017)

 Brown, T., Dyck, I., Greenhough, B., Raven-Ellison, M., Dembinsky, M., Ornstein, M., Duffy, S. (2017).
 Fear, family and the placing of emotion: Black women’s responses to a breast cancer awareness intervention.
 Social Science and Medicine 195, 90-96.

-I have been working in collaboration with colleagues in the School of Geography, at Queen Mary’s Blizard Institute, and the Zvitambo Institute for Maternal and Child Health Research, Harare since 2017.
-The research projects we are working on are primarily centred on improving nutrition and early childhood development amongst children living in Harare’s urban and suburban areas as well as in Shurugwi District, in Zimbabwe’s Midlands Province.
-The projects have been funded through the UKRI Global Challenges Research Fund and more recently by the NIHR Research and Innovation for Global Health Transformation (RIGHT) programme.
+With colleagues in the School of Geography, Queen Mary’s Blizard Institute, the Zvitambo Institute for Maternal and Child Health Research, Harare and many other international research partners, I have been working on multiple projects focused upon addressing severe acute malnutrition and related health conditions.
+The research projects are primarily centred on improving nutrition and early childhood development amongst vulnerable children living in Harare’s urban and peri-urban areas as well as in Shurugwi District, in Zimbabwe’s Midlands Province.

 Tackling Kufungisisa: A rural Friendship Bench Intervention (2017-19)

-Research by Zvitambo identified a prevalence rate of almost 10% for common mental disorders among women living in the rural areas of Shurugwi District, Zimbabwe.
+Research by Zvitambo identified a prevalence rate of almost 10% for common mental disorders among mothers living in the rural areas of Shurugwi District, Zimbabwe.
 As part of a range of pilot interventions targeted at improving healthy childhood development, we trialed and evaluated the Friendship Bench model of problem-solving therapy.
 The project considered whether engaging in individual and group therapy would improve the women’s mental health group as well as positively impact on their children’s wellbeing.
-Papers from this project are currently undergoing peer review and will be available later this year.
+Papers from this research have been published in the journals Global Mental Health and Health & Place.

 HOPE-SAM: Improving post-discharge recovery from SAM (2017-2021)